daptin/daptin/docs_markdown/docs/actions/actions.md

 				},
 			},

-the ```$``` sign is to refer the previous outcomes.
+the ```$``` sign is to refer the reference variables.
 Here this outcome adds the newly created user to the newly created usergroup.